 The sleek, over-ear design makes them suitable for all situations, from sports to office jobs.
-They are extremely lightweight.
-They’re comfortable to wear for hours, not like conventional headphones.
+AfterShokz headphones are extremely lightweight.
+They’re extremly comfortable to wear for hours.
+You could probably wear them whole day.

 On top of a comfortable fit, they are amazingly stable.
 You can use them for all types of sports, even for fast running.
 IP55 casing protects them from dust and water, so you’re safe in any weather.

-Also, you get remote buttons to manage your tracks and a good-sounding microphone for calling.
-Long battery life can last up to 7 hours.
-Plus, you can simultaneously connect 2 devices via Bluetooth.
+Also, you get remote buttons to manage your tracks and a good-sounding built-in mic for when you answer calls.
+Long battery life can last up to six hours.
+Plus, you can simultaneously connect multiple devices via Bluetooth.

-Looking for regular headphones at a similar price?
+Looking for regular wireless headphones at a lower price?
 Best Bluetooth headphones under $100.

 3. AfterShokz Trekz Titanium

-Trekz Titanium are one of the best bone conduction headphones in terms of value and here are the reasons why.
+Trekz Titanium are one of the best bone conduction headphones in terms of great value.